 On the copper, which I carefully bevel, polish, and clean, an acid-resistant coating (the ground) is applied.
 Using a needle-like stylus, I draw through the ground, exposing, while not scratching into, the shiny surface.

 When the plate is submerged in a chemical bath (ferric chloride), every mark that I made interacts with the solution, while parts covered by the ground are not affected.

 The chemical reaction* causes each exposed line on the copper to become eroded (etched) into a groove.

-Ink is applied to the plate, and wiped off the surface, leaving ink in each groove or depression in the metal.
+Ink is applied to the plate, and wiped off the surface, leaving ink in the grooves.

-On the press, a dampened piece of paper (usually fine, mold-made, and cotton-based) is placed on top of the inked plate, and, with protective blankets of wool felt on top, is squeezed (pulled) under high pressure between solid steel rollers.
+On the press, a dampened piece of fine, cotton-based paper is placed on top of the inked plate, and, with protective blankets of wool felt on top, is squeezed (pulled) under high pressure between heavy steel rollers.

-The pressure forces the paper down into the grooves, and the ink is transferred to the paper.
+The pressure forces the paper into the grooves, transferring ink to paper.

 back to Etchings page